-Place: Liberal Arts & Sciences Main Building, Room C-14
+Place: International Education & Exchange Centre, Room 207

-This is a media-literacy course on "reading Disney": How to understand the social and cultural messages in Disney features, from the earliest animations to full-length "live action" movies, and also the various Disneyland theme parks.
-From the beginning, Walt Disney sought to present "American" values and viewpoints through his productions.
-The nature of this Americanism has changed over the years as American society has changed, and this is reflected in the images, but core patterns have remained.
-Objectives of the course are 1) to develop students' media literacy, 2) to examine the social, cultural, and gender messages in Disney, 3) to notice the pervading "America" messages in Disney, 4) to understand Disney's Worldview, 5) to see how "Disneyfication" (Disney remaking) works, 6) to consider whether Disney is good for children.
+This is a media-literacy course on "reading Disney": how to understand the social, cultural, and gender messages encoded in Disney features, from the earliest animations to full-length "live action" movies, as well as the Disney Worldview, Disneyfication, and whether Disney is "good" for children.

+From the beginning, Walt Disney sought to present "American" values and viewpoints, as well as ones deemed universal, through his productions.
+The nature of this Americanism has changed over the years as American society has changed, and this is reflected in the images.
+But core patterns have remained.
+Through lecture and video viewing, we will look at 1) the social and psychological meaning of Mickey Mouse and other characters, 2) the process of Disneyfication (changing sources to fit the Disney Formula), 3) the evolving stereotypes in Disney, 4) the effects on children of the stereotypes and commercialism, 5) the Disney Worldview, 6) Disney's ideas of history and of nature, 7) Disney and feminism, and 8) how Disney has adapted to different countries.
+Materials for viewing and analysis include early Mickey Mouse cartoons, Silly Symphonies, Aladdin, The Little Mermaid, Pocahontas, Bambi, Disney True Live Adventures, Cinderella, and Pretty Woman.

 - 1. Disney Project Questionnaire (and material on the extent of the Disney Corporation and its reception by foreign audiences) - -Disney questionnaire - -"It all started with a mouse" (Japanese); Disney octopus - 2.
-What We Can Learn from Mickey Mouse (earliest Disney animation and the meanings of characters) Plane Crazy - 3.
+What We Can Learn from Mickey Mouse (earliest Disney animation and the meanings of characters)

+-Plane Crazy - 3.
 The Silly Symphonies (sentimentalism and populist messages) - 4.
 "Is Disney good for children?" (critical examination of messages in Disney animation: Snow White, Aladdin, The Little Mermaid) - -Classic Disney Character Formulas - -Mickey Mouse Monopoly (video): Study Guide & Script - -Themes in Disney Animation/Mickey Mouse Monopoly (worksheet) - -Understanding a Disney World View (worksheet) - -Disney's Dead Mothers Club - -Handouts on Disney Animation Tropes (plus one for each movie) - -Chapter excerpts on Jasmine (Aladdin) and The Little Mermaid - -Ikigai in The Little Mermaid (worksheet) - -Song lyrics: The Little Mermaid - "The Disney Dialogue" (written assignment): explanation - 5.
-Disney's Pocahontas (Disneyfied history, moral messages for the present) - -The Pocahontas Myth - -Symbolic Boundaries - -Chapter excerpt on Pocahontas - -Pocahontas script / movie guide - -Cultural Messages in Pocahontas (student paper) - "Final Report" (written assignment): explanation - 6.
-The Disney Princesses (commodification of childhood, sexist or feminist messages?) - "What's Wrong With Cinderella?" / Others - -Disney Princess quizzes - "Disney Animation and Feminism" (Japanese) - 7.
-The Disney View of Nature (Bambi and the "True Life Adventures") - "Must We Shoot Bambi?" - -What Does Bambi Teach Us About Nature? (worksheet) - -Chapter excerpts on Disney and nature - -Elements of Disneyfication in Current TV Nature Programmes (worksheet) - 8.
-Disney and Feminism (adaptations and messages in Cinderella and Pretty Woman - -Cinderella handouts and worksheet
+Disney's Pocahontas (Disneyfied history, moral messages for the present) - -The Pocahontas Myth - -Symbolic Boundaries - -Chapter excerpt on Pocahontas - -Pocahontas script / movie guide - -Cultural Messages in Pocahontas (student paper)

+"Final Report" (written assignment): explanation

+- 6. The Disney Princesses (commodification of childhood, sexist or feminist messages?)

+- "What's Wrong With Cinderella?" / Others

+- -Disney Princess quizzes

+- "Disney Animation and Feminism" (Japanese)

+- 7. The Disney View of Nature (Bambi and the "True Life Adventures")

+- "Must We Shoot Bambi?"

-- -Pretty Woman and the Male Gaze (viewing exercise) - -Pretty Woman and Third-Wave Feminism
+- -What Does Bambi Teach Us About Nature? (worksheet) - -Chapter excerpts on Disney and nature - -Elements of Disneyfication in Current TV Nature Programmes (worksheet) - 8.
+Disney and Feminism (adaptations and messages in Cinderella and Pretty Woman - -Cinderella handouts and worksheet - -Pretty Woman and the Male Gaze (viewing exercise) - -Pretty Woman and Third-Wave Feminism